Skip to Main Content

 This database provides access to the searchable full text of hundreds of periodicals from the late seventeenth century to the early twentieth, comprising millions of high-resolution facsimile page images.
 Topics covered include literature, philosophy, history, science, the social sciences, music, art, drama, archaeology and architecture.

-• Cambridge Histories Online Essential
+• Cambridge Histories Online Essential New

-First published in 1902, the Cambridge Histories is a globally respected series of over 300 volumes spanning fifteen subject areas across the humanities and social sciences, with a concentration on political and cultural history, literature, philosophy, religious studies, music and the arts.
+First published in 1902, the Cambridge Histories is a globally respected series of over 400 volumes spanning ten subject areas across the humanities and social sciences, with a concentration on political and cultural history, literature, philosophy, religious studies, music and the arts.
 Presenting history as a continuous and evolutionary process, the Cambridge Histories offer a big picture perspective in each subject area, making them essential reading for anyone researching or studying a subject that has an historical element.
 This site allows instant access to the renowned texts of the Cambridge Histories series, searchable by author, title and subject.
 Continually updated with new volumes taken from the print series as soon as they become available, this collection represents an impressive breadth and depth of scholarship that offers an unmatched resource for today's historians.

 • Medieval and early modern sources online: MEMSO Essential